unspecifiedcoder/SUIQuest-Code-Blockhain-Games/README.md

 * 💻 \$75K: Development, infrastructure, and team.
 * ✍️ \$75K: Onboarding quest editors and building more learning content.

-**ROI for the ecosystem:** Mass onboarding of skilled, certified, and ready-to-build developers into the Sui ecosystem.
+**ROI for the ecosystem**: Mass onboarding of skilled, certified, and ready-to-build developers into the Sui ecosystem.

 ---